privet-kitty/ec2-squid/README.md

 project_code = null  # used as ProjectCode tag
 ```

+Please note that you need the same variables setting also when you __destroy__ the instance.
+Otherwise some resources may not be deleted.

 ### Use

 - The public IP and DNS of the proxy server are displayed after deploy.
 The port number is 3128.